Our point of view

 PeopleKeep has created a new way to offer benefits called personalized benefits.
-For small businesses that think offering traditional group benefits sucks, PeopleKeep is personalized benefits automation software that makes offering benefits simple, painless, and personal for everyone.
+For small businesses that can't or don't want to offer traditional group benefits, PeopleKeep is personalized benefits automation software that makes offering benefits simple, painless, and personal for everyone.
 Today more than 3,000 companies use PeopleKeep to hire and keep their people across the United States.
 PeopleKeep is based in Salt Lake City, Utah.
 For more information, see www.peoplekeep.com.

 Company: PeopleKeep, Inc.